Senegal

 Read More

-De terre et de pluie (Kaolack, Senegal)
+De terre et de pluie (Kaolack)

 The objective of this project "De terre et de pluie" is to increase the resilience of Senegalese rural communities by strengthening peasant agriculture in the face of climate change.
 This project will support about thirty farmers in the Kaolack region for 24 months.